-Discounting the 'lefty' mythJune 7th, 2011 in Psychology & Psychiatry
+Discounting the 'lefty' mythJune 7, 2011 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- Left-handed people consistently perform worse than right-handed people in measures of cognitive ability, or IQ, with the level of disability equivalent to being prematurely born.